 Kevin is recognized as a leading U.S. patent litigator by many of the country’s major legal rankings and directories, including Chambers USA, Benchmark Litigation, and Best Lawyers.
 A recent edition of Chambers USA notes that he "has excelled in defense and plaintiff infringement actions, frequently involving very complex technical applications.”

-Kevin is a fellow of the Litigation Counsel of America (LCA).
+Kevin is a Senior Fellow, Litigation Counsel of America (LCA) and is also a member of the Trial Law Institute and Diversity Law Institute.
 Prior to joining McKool Smith, he served as a judicial clerk to the Honorable William C. Bryson, U.S. Court of Appeals for the Federal Circuit.

-Ericsson.
+- Ericsson.
 Ericsson Inc. et al. v.
-Apple Inc. Represented Ericsson in a global, portfolio-wide, FRAND licensing dispute against Apple, including lawsuits in Texas and California federal courts as well as an investigation before the International Trade Commission (ITC).
+Apple Inc. Represented Ericsson in a global, portfolio-wide, FRAND licensing dispute against Apple, including an investigation before the International Trade Commission (ITC) as well as lawsuits in Texas and California federal courts.
 The matters settled on confidential terms in December 2015.

-Eolas.
+- Eolas.
 Eolas v.
-Adobe et al. Represents Eolas in a patent infringement action against multiple defendants involving embedding interactive objects in web pages.
+Amazon et al. Represents Eolas in a patent infringement action against multiple defendants involving embedding interactive objects in web pages.

-Ericsson.
-Samsung v.
-Ericsson; Ericsson v.
+- Ericsson.
+Ericsson v.
 Harris; Digcom v.
 Ericsson.
 Represented Ericsson in a number of patent infringement actions in district court and in front of the International Trade Commission involving digital modulation and cellular communication technologies.

 Rankings & Honors

-- Recognized by "Best Lawyers in America" for Intellectual Property and Patent Litigation, 2015-2017
+- Recognized by "Best Lawyers in America" for Intellectual Property and Patent Litigation, 2014-present

-- Fellow of the Litigation Counsel of America (LCA)
+- Senior Fellow, Litigation Counsel of America (LCA)

-- Named to the list of Texas Super Lawyers for Intellectual Property litigation, 2012-2016
+- Named to the list of Texas Super Lawyers for Intellectual Property litigation, 2012-present

 Media & Events